simbleau/simbleau.github.io/zola/content/gpu-tracing-with-rust/index.md

 To demonstrate the value of NSight Systems, NVTX, and Rust, I will present a typical case: measuring the benefits of GPU architecture.
 What can using a specific GPU feature provide?
 For an example, I'll show you a uniquely difficult problem and how we can measure the impact of GPU storage buffers with SVG rendering.

 ## Example Problem
 SVG files are formatted in a unique way: implicltly.
-Varyings must be provided, such as scale, in order to calculate the image.
-You may imagine an image as a composition of dimensionless shapes and math equations.
-A renderer must provide the camera zoom and offset to calculate what the image would look like.
+Varyings must be provided, such as scale, in order to calculate and render the image.
+You may imagine an SVG file as a composition of dimensionless shapes and math equations.
+An arbitrary viewbox and scale are used to calculate the dimensions of the shapes and hence, what the image would look like.

-This requires a certain amount of work to be done, in order to render the image.
-For static SVG images, we could store that 'work' into a GPU storage buffer, and read it to inexpensively redraw future frames.
-So that is exactly what I am going to measure: How useful are GPU storage buffers in optimizing static SVG rendering?
+This requires a significant amount of work to be done before filling the first pixel.
+For static SVG images, we could cache that 'work' in a GPU storage buffer, and read it to inexpensively redraw future frames.

+Question: **How useful are GPU storage buffers in optimizing static SVG rendering?**

 ## Sample images
 The following SVG images will be used for benchmarking, chosen as an organic range with varying complexity.